blue-fish-0/blue-fish-0.github.io/docs/classification_mushroom_edibility.md

     :material-lightbulb-on-10: **Solution:** I trained several binary classification models (logistic regression, random forest, boosting, k-NN, and neural network) to predict mushroom edibility.
 I used F-score and AUC to compare the models.
 I also used logistic regression to identify the most useful predictors.

-    :octicons-graph-16: **Results:** The best models were k-NN and neural network, which both achieved a perfect F-score and a perfect AUC.
+    :octicons-graph-16: **Results:** The best models were k-NN and neural network, which both achieved a perfect 1.0 (perfect) F-score and a 1.0 (perfect) AUC.
 The most useful predictors were gill size, bruises, and gill spacing.

 ## Dataset Description